 If you are suffering and have been considering Ketamine infusions, call Ketamine Wellness Centers today to help get you started.

-We can provide a superbill to any of our patients who request one, so that they can submit a claim for insurance reimbursement.
-After rendering service, KWC’s internal insurance consultant can assist patients with seeking reimbursement for a small fee.
+Keep in mind that insurance carriers have up to one year to reverse their decision on payment.
+KWC can provide a superbill to any of our patients who request one, so that they can submit a claim for insurance reimbursement.
 Please call us at 855-KET-WELL for more information.